World champions Spain hit five on home return

 Earlier, fans greeted Spain's team bus with a banner which read: "Thank you champions for your fight on and off the pitch".

-The game itself saw La Roja make it two wins out of two in in Group A4 of the Women's Nations League.
+The game itself saw La Roja make it two wins out of two in Group A4 of the Women's Nations League.

 A mistake by keeper Elvira Herzog led to Manchester United's Lucia Garcia opening the scoring in front of 14,194 fans, a record crowd for a Spain women's national team home match.